 This is a fantastic plagiarism checking system, combing through a massive online database to accurately pinpoint instances of plagiarism and link you to the sites that the copy was pulled from.

 In terms of functionality, Grammarly is unsurpassed.
 It’s a truly great anti-plagiarism system that comes with a slew of additional features that help to create better writers.

 I hope that they will eventually offer more languages, and when they do the service can only get better.
-The only other downside I can see is that Grammarly Premium might be a bit too expensive for students.
+The only other downside I can see is that Grammarly Premium might be a bit too expensive for students on a tight budget.

-But it is the best all-around plagiarism checker on the market today.
+But overall, I can comfortably say it is the best all-around plagiarism checker on the market today.